melles1991/usecuewebsite/_posts/en/2021-10-23-why-you-should-avoid-cloudflares-cdns.md

 ## Slow

 First of all Cloudflare might slow down your website.
 Yup... not speed up, but slow down.
 The delay caused by a CDN can be quite significant.
-This website on Cloudflare has loading times of up to 0.8 seconds, while it loads in 0.1 second without a CDN when it is hosted in Amsterdam.
+This website on Cloudflare has loading times of up to 0.8 seconds, while it loads in 0.1 second without a CDN when it is hosted on a VM in Amsterdam.
 Even when you visit it from San Francisco, this website loads in 1.2 seconds, which is certainly not fast, but acceptable.
 So, without CDN my website is 8 times as fast from the Netherlands, while from the other side of the world it is not even that much slower.
 Amazing right?

 ## A single point of failure